 Additionally, be mindful of factors like sales tax and unemployment insurance.
 You can contact the Taxation and Revenue Department about your specific sales tax requirements.
 If your LLC has employees, unemployment insurance is required.

 Starting a New Mexico LLC

 While you do not need to worry about obtaining a state business license for your New Mexico LLC.
 Here are steps to consider when forming your New Mexico LLC and completing the registration process.

-Registering your LLC: In order to register your LLC, file the
+Registering your LLC: In order to register your LLC, file

-appoint a registered agent for the LLC.
+State and appoint a registered agent for the LLC.

 LLC Name: Choose an original business name for your LLC.
 A list of existing businesses can be found online in the state database.
 The name must include an LLC designator.